nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Mathematics_for_Machine_Learning.md

         [mapping(basis.x), mapping(basis.y)][scalar.x, scalar.y]
             -> basically this: mapping(c*x + c*y) = c*mapping(x) + c*mapping(y)

+        Coordinates:
+            the COEFFICIENT of the LINEAR COMBINATION to get the vector x from the BASIS -> is the COORDINATE RESPECT TO the BASIS

+        Transformation Matrix:
+            B basis of vector space V
+            C basis of vector space W
+            use to map:
+                from: coordinates with respect to B
+                to: coordinates with respect to C

+            -> x of V with respect to B -> y of W with respect to C y = T(x) = Ax (A: transformation matrix)

+    Change of basis:
+        Mapping:
+            from: basis A of V
+            to:   basis A~ of V
+        Mapping basis - basis

+        -> Transition Matrix

 Things to know:
     First order logic: []
     Set builder notation: [X]